joaovsoliveira/joaovsoliveira/README.md

 ## About Me

 Hello there!
 My name is João Víctor.
-I'm a Junior Web Developer at [Agroboard](https://agroboard.com.br/) and a Computer Engineering student at the State University of Campinas (UNICAMP), Brazil.
+I'm a Web Developer at [Agroboard](https://agroboard.com.br/) and a Computer Engineering student at the State University of Campinas (UNICAMP), Brazil.
 Currently in my fourth year, I am deeply fascinated by the world of Web3 and am actively expanding my skills in this innovative domain.

 ## 🌎 Location
 - São Paulo, Brazil